 The average selling price of carrots in Kenya per 138-kilogram bag was about Kshs.3,000 as of January 2018.
 This price fluctuates from season to season, but in an ascending curve.

 Potential carrot markets and how to get better market

-Some county governments in Kenya like Nakuru are promoting carrot farming by seeking potential markets who can help promote the crop.
+Some county governments in Kenya like Nakuru are promoting carrot farming by seeking potential markets who can help support the crop.
 Thus, they invite the stakeholders who include the farmers to cooperate and enlighten each other in high-quality carrot production.
 This goes a long way to ensure that the yields meet the demands of the East Africa Community and other markets.

 As a carrot farmer wishing to advance to the foreign markets outside the carrot farming market in Kenya, you need a valid license showing that you are a registered exporter to avoid problems at the border.
-You can get favorable market prices from young carrots that have a fresh top.
+You can get favourable market prices from young carrots that have a fresh top.
 Leaving the top longer quickens the drying of root and limits the crop’s market period.

 Challenges facing carrot farming in Kenya